KDE/phonon-mplayer/phonon-vlc/README.txt

 - DirectX SDK
 - Qt 4.4.0 beta1
 - CMake 2.4.8
+Everything properly configured with INCLUDE, LIB, QTDIR... environment variables

+Using a prompt, go to directory build: build_nmake-debug.bat nmake nmake install

+nmake install will copy phonon_vlc.dll inside directory C:\Qt\4.4.0\plugins\phonon_backend

-After compiling phonon_mplayer.dll using CMake, you must copy-paste it to C:\Qt\4.4.0\plugins\phonon_backend after having renaming the previous phonon_backend directory otherwise phonon_ds9 backend will be used (Qt loads backend by alphabetic order and does not allow to choose the backend used)
+You have to clean the directory phonon_backend otherwise phonon_ds9 backend will be used (Qt loads backend by alphabetic order and does not allow to choose the backend used)